aaronengland/pitch_type_prediction_model/README.md

 ## About This Project

-This project was completed as a take-home assessment for Swish Analytics.
-The goal is to predict the **probability** that the next thrown pitch will be a fastball, slider, changeup, curveball, or other pitch type — using pitch-by-pitch data from the 2011 MLB season.
-The model outputs a full probability distribution across all 8 pitch types for each prediction, not just a single class label.

-This is a **multi-class classification problem** — a type of prediction where the model chooses between more than two possible outcomes.
-Given the game situation and pitcher/batter context known **prior to the pitch being thrown**, the model estimates how likely each pitch type is.
+In this project, I built a model to predict **what type of pitch a baseball pitcher will throw next** — and how likely each option is.
+Using pitch-by-pitch data from the entire 2011 MLB season, my model looks at the current game situation (the count, who's batting, what inning it is, etc.) and outputs a probability for each of 8 pitch types.
+For example, it might say: "There's a 42% chance the next pitch is a fastball, a 22% chance it's a slider, a 15% chance it's a changeup..." and so on.

+Rather than simply guessing one pitch type, my model provides a **full set of probabilities** — giving a much richer picture of what to expect.

-Each step of the analysis is organized into its own directory with a Python notebook (`.ipynb`) and an accompanying HTML export for easy review.
-Markup text within each notebook explains the analysis, graphs, and decisions at each stage.
+I organized each step of the analysis into its own folder with a Python notebook and an accompanying HTML export for easy review.
+The text within each notebook explains my analysis, graphs, and decisions at each stage.

-> *Given the 4–6 hour time constraint, I focused my time on thorough EDA, a leakage-aware preprocessing pipeline, and honest model evaluation — rather than chasing maximum accuracy through extensive tuning.
-The [Next Steps](#6-next-steps) section outlines what I would pursue with additional time.*

 ### Pitch Type Abbreviations

+Throughout this project, pitch types are referred to by their standard abbreviations:

 | Abbreviation | Pitch Type |
 |:---:|:---|